 Dan is the co-founder and Director of Bridges.
 He leads Bridges’ cultural exchange programs between the UK and the Middle East, as well as coordinating local initiatives and training in Bristol.

-Based in Bristol, Sam is the founder and coordinator of b.friend, a project that provides one-to-one support for asylum seekers and refugees.
+Sam is the Project Manager of b.friend, providing one-to-one support for asylum seekers and refugees through our amazing volunteers.

 Karen is the latest member of our team, coming on board to help run the Syria Befriend programme and to provide logistical support.